ECTS

 Objectives

-Acquire the knowledge and skills needed to succeed in category A and A+ state civil service competitive examinations
+Acquire the knowledge and skills necessary to pass the category A and A+ civil service examinations for the state civil service.

-For example: management competitions (e.g. DSP, DPIP), gendarmerie officer competitions, etc... as well as all category A competitions for which an in-depth knowledge of public policies and their current issues and problems is now essential (e.g. IRA or the various inspector competitions).
+For example: management competitions (e.g., DSP, DPIP), gendarmerie officer competitions, etc., as well as all Category A competitions for which in-depth knowledge of public policy and its current issues and challenges is now essential (e.g., IRA or the various inspector competitions).

 Organization

-The Master 2 CSE is open to sandwich courses.
+The Master 2 CSE is open to work-study programs.

-The schedule will be defined at the start of the school year.
+The schedule will be finalized at the beginning of the school year.

 Program